gmberton/image-matching-models/README.md

 Runtime benchmark is the average of 5 iterations over the 5 pairs of examples in the `assets/example_pairs` folder at image size 512x512.
 Benchmark is done using `benchmark.py` on an NVIDIA RTX A4000 GPU.
 Results rounded to the hundredths place.

+\* `SphereGlue` model runtimes are listed in the order: SIFT, SuperPoint

 \* `LightGlue` model runtimes are listed in the order: SIFT, SuperPoint, Disk, ALIKED

 \* `Keypt2Subpx` model runtimes are listed in the order: superpoint-lg, aliked-lg, xfeat, dedode
 ##